kaxp/Digital/README.md

-This application is developed on Flutter 3.7.6 in Stable channel and latest tested on v3.16.3 in Stable channel
+This application is developed on Flutter v3.7.6 in the Stable channel.

+> Latest migrated to work on Flutter v3.16.3 in the Stable channel

 ### Objective
 Write a type ahead (search view with results – Search and Listing screen) against the Seat